A debt management plan (DMP) is a good debt solution for many people who can manage to repay their debts if interest stops being added.

 If your DMP is going to be short term, then you probably shouldn’t worry about the effect the DMP has on your credit rating – it won’t be great but there aren’t any better alternatives.

-If your DMP is going to be very prolonged, then you should probably be looking at ways to speed it up or at the alternative of insolvency.
+If your DMP is going to be very long, then you should probably be looking at how to speed it up or at the alternative of insolvency.
 (But be careful of IVAs because many of them fail, and if you have a house with a mortgage, you may have to get a very expensive secured loan at the end of an IVA.)

 Hayley @ A Disease Called Debt says